google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/monetization-with-ads/optimize-ads.markdown

 ---
 layout: shared/narrow
 title: "Optimize your ads"
-description: "Optimizing your site, and the ads that appear on it can improve the quality of ads served and increase your earning potential."
+description: "Optimizing your site, and the ads that appear on it, can improve the quality of ads served and increase your earning potential."
 published_on: 2014-08-12
 updated_on: 2014-08-12
 order: 4